 Toni Bentley danced with the New York City Ballet for ten years and is the author of five books, including Winter Season: A Dancer’s Journal, Sisters of Salome, and The Surrender: An Erotic Memoir.
-She is the recipient of a 2008 Guggenheim Fellowship and is currently working on a book about Balanchine’s ballet Serenade.
+She is the recipient of a 2008 Guggenheim Fellowship.
 (November 2009)

 Too often ballet dancers are paired with flowers and satin in a pastel romanticization of what is, in truth, an uncompromising art, the most demanding on the body of all artistic pursuits.
 Boxers, meanwhile, are reduced to their swollen eyes, flying sweat, pooling blood and heaving torsos.
 But in John Goodman’s first solo exhibition in New York, he juxtaposes beautiful black and white images of both—his photographs of dancers of the Boston Ballet taken in 2004 alongside his photographs of boxers taken at the famed Times Square Gym in 1996.
 We can now see the infinite similarities between these sylphs and gladiators—and each takes on a new clarity.